demonwife/Rokenbok-Archive/site/content/set/down-a-vator-1998.md

 title: Down-a-Vator
 year: 1998
 description: >-
-  The Down-A-Vator uses pneumatic power to automatically lower your Rokenbok vehicle like a one-way elevator.
+  The Down-A-Vator uses pneumatic power to automatically lower your Rokenbok vehicle.
 Drive any vehicle onto the Down-A-Vator platform for a quick ride down one level.
 Drive off the platform, and the Down-A-Vator returns to the up position.
-Pneumatic action requires no power or batteries.
 archiveLinks:
   - name: 12/16/2003
     link: https://web.archive.org/web/20031216152751/http://www.rokenbok.com/catalog/pd_aa_down_vator.html